Fiat Argenta: Facelift (1983–1985)

 The Argenta had also two new engines: Fiat's first turbodiesel, a 2.45 litre four producing 90 PS arrived as part of the facelift.
 In March 1984 the Argenta VX arrived, with a supercharged 2.0-liter engine with 135 PS shared with the Lancia Volumex models.
 Both these models had rear disc brakes and a 70-litre fuel tank instead of the usual 60 litres.
-The VX was only sold abroad; the Italian-market model was called the SX and went on sale in June 1984.
+The VX badge was only used in export; the Italian-market model was called the SX and went on sale in June 1984.